Parasitism: Parasitology

 Modern parasitology developed in the 19th century with accurate observations and experiments by many researchers and clinicians; the term was first used in 1870.
 In 1828, James Annersley described amoebiasis, protozoal infections of the intestines and the liver, though the pathogen, Entamoeba histolytica, was not discovered until 1873 by Friedrich Lösch.
 James Paget discovered the intestinal nematode Trichinella spiralis in humans in 1835.
 James McConnell described the human liver fluke, Clonorchis sinensis, in 1875.
 Algernon Thomas and Rudolf Leuckart independently made the first discovery of the life cycle of a trematode, the sheep liver fluke, by experiment in 1881–1883.
 In 1877 Patrick Manson discovered the life cycle of the filarial worms that cause elephantiasis transmitted by mosquitoes.
 Manson further predicted that the malaria parasite, Plasmodium, had a mosquito vector, and persuaded Ronald Ross to investigate.
 Ross confirmed that the prediction was correct in 1897–1898.
 At the same time, Giovanni Battista Grassi and others described the malaria parasite's life cycle stages in Anopheles mosquitoes.
 Ross was controversially awarded the 1902 Nobel prize for his work, while Grassi was not.
 In 1903, David Bruce identified the protozoan parasite and the tsetse fly vector of African trypanosomiasis.

 Vaccine

 Given the importance of malaria, with some 220 million people infected annually, many attempts have been made to interrupt its transmission.
 Various methods of malaria prophylaxis have been tried including the use of antimalarial drugs to kill off the parasites in the blood, the eradication of its mosquito vectors with organochlorine and other insecticides, and the development of a malaria vaccine.
 All of these have proven problematic, with drug resistance, insecticide resistance among mosquitoes, and repeated failure of vaccines as the parasite mutates.
 The first and as of 2015 the only licensed vaccine for any parasitic disease of humans is RTS,S for Plasmodium falciparum malaria.

+Biological control

+Several groups of parasites, including microbial pathogens and parasitoidal wasps have been used as biological control agents in agriculture and horticulture.